siliconrhino/Calendar-PhoneGap-Plugin/README.md

   // find all _future_ events in the first calendar with the specified name (iOS only for now, this includes a list of attendees (if any)) window.plugins.calendar.findAllEventsInNamedCalendar(calendarName,success,error);

-  // change an event (iOS only for now) var newTitle = "New title!";
+  // change an event
+  var newTitle = "New title!";
   window.plugins.calendar.modifyEvent(title,eventLocation,notes,startDate,endDate,newTitle,eventLocation,notes,startDate,endDate,success,error);

-  // or to add a reminder, make it recurring, change the calendar, or the url, use this one: var filterOptions = window.plugins.calendar.getCalendarOptions(); // or {} or null for the defaults filterOptions.calendarName = "Bla"; // iOS only filterOptions.id = "D9B1D85E-1182-458D-B110-4425F17819F1"; // iOS only, get it from createEventWithOptions (if not found, we try matching against title, etc) var newOptions = window.plugins.calendar.getCalendarOptions();
+  // or to modify by id, add a reminder, make it recurring, change the calendar, or the url, use this one: var filterOptions = window.plugins.calendar.getCalendarOptions(); // or {} or null for the defaults filterOptions.calendarName = "Bla"; // iOS only filterOptions.id = "D9B1D85E-1182-458D-B110-4425F17819F1"; // if not found, we try matching against title, etc var newOptions = window.plugins.calendar.getCalendarOptions();
-  newOptions.calendaName = "New Bla"; // make sure this calendar exists before moving the event to it
+  newOptions.calendaName = "New Bla"; // iOS only. make sure this calendar exists before moving the event to it
   // not passing in reminders will wipe them from the event.
-To wipe the default first reminder (60), set it to null. newOptions.firstReminderMinutes = 120;
+To wipe the default first reminder (60), set it to null. newOptions.firstReminderMinutes = 120; // iOS only window.plugins.calendar.modifyEventWithOptions(title,eventLocation,notes,startDate,endDate,newTitle,eventLocation,notes,startDate,endDate,filterOptions,newOptions,success,error);
-  window.plugins.calendar.modifyEventWithOptions(title,eventLocation,notes,startDate,endDate,newTitle,eventLocation,notes,startDate,endDate,filterOptions,newOptions,success,error);

   // delete an event (you can pass nulls for irrelevant parameters, note that on Android `notes` is ignored).
 The dates are mandatory and represent a date range to delete events in.
   // note that on iOS there is a bug where the timespan must not be larger than 4 years, see issue 102 for details.. call this method multiple times if need be
-  // since 4.3.0 you can match events starting with a prefix title, so if your event title is 'My app - cool event' then 'My app -' will match. window.plugins.calendar.deleteEvent(newTitle,eventLocation,notes,startDate,endDate,success,error);
+  // since 4.3.0 you can match events starting with a prefix title, so if your event title is 'My app - cool event' then 'My app -' will match. window.plugins.calendar.deleteEvent(title,eventLocation,notes,startDate,endDate,success,error);

+  // or to delete by id, use this one: var filterOptions = window.plugins.calendar.getCalendarOptions(); // or {} or null for the defaults filterOptions.id = "D9B1D85E-1182-458D-B110-4425F17819F1"; // if not found, we try matching against title, etc window.plugins.calendar.deleteEventWithOptions(title,eventLocation,notes,startDate,endDate,options,success,error);

   // delete an event, as above, but for a specific calendar (iOS only) window.plugins.calendar.deleteEventFromNamedCalendar(newTitle,eventLocation,notes,startDate,endDate,calendarName,success,error);